 Excused absences include:

 - illness or injury

 - a death in the family

 - natural disasters

-You'll need to provide a note within two days of your child's return to school or the absences will be recorded as unexcused.
+You'll need to provide a note within three days of your child's return to school or the absences will be recorded as unexcused.
 Your principal or teachers will notify you if there are three or more unexcused absences, and will work with you and your child if there is a concern that absences are becoming excessive.

 Your child will need to make up all work he or she missed, as scheduled by the teacher.

 For more information, review Board Policy 4400: Attendance.

 GMHS Rules & Procedures